-- In Nantes the bestial Jacques Carrier tied men and women together naked and drowned them in the Loire calling this “republican marriage”.
+- In Nantes the bestial Jean-Baptiste Carrier tied men and women together naked and drowned them in the Loire calling this “republican marriage”.
 He took boatloads of priests out into the Loire and deliberately sank them.
 He pitted brother against brother and child against parent.
 He said “never have I so much enjoyed it as to see the last grimaces of a dying priest”.
 He was barely human, a base brute of the worst kind.

 - In the end, the Revolution was unsustainable: it destroyed the very people who made it.
 First the Girondins, then Hebert, then Georges Danton himself and finally Louis-Antoine de St Just and Robespierre.
 Truly did the odious St Just declaim that “the Revolution consists in the destruction of its enemies”.
 It was death and destruction for the sake of both.

 And yet there are still stupid people today who actually pretend that the French Revolution was something good!

 It was a cataclysmic outpouring of hatred and degradation.
 It was pure evil.

 In stark contrast stands the nobility of those who suffered torture at the hands of the God-hating revolutionaries.